 Often what truly is a trend reversal may be mistaken for another correction, or an intermediate trend may be mistaken for the end of a primary trend.

 The Minor Trend

 This is the daily fluctuations, considered unimportant in Dow Theory as it is subject to manipulation and disruption by ‘market noise’.
 When the concept of the Dow Theory had materialized and penned down by its founders, there was nothing but disregard for the Minor trend and the day-to-day movement of prices.

 Today’s obsession with a minute to minute trading was probably not even factored at that time.
 However, this does not change what has been told about the Minor trend.

 It remains erratic and fairly unpredictable even today.

-For eg., If the industrial average makes new highs and trends upwards then it is necessary that the transportation average also does the same in confirmation to it.
+For example – If the industrial average makes new highs and trends upwards then it is necessary that the transportation average also does the same in confirmation to it.

-The absence of such confirmation indicates weakening on the overall market and may even lead to the revelation of bubbles (overvaluation of assets).
+The absence of such confirmation indicates weakening of the overall market and may even lead to the revelation of bubbles (overvaluation of assets).